Thu 3:30-5:30 pm

 Aside from my passion for the written word, I like doing volunteer work, connecting with nature and people, going to concerts and listening to music, words and other sounds, taking pictures and drifting through the urban space.

-My research focuses on otherness, outsiders, social deviance and vulnerability in contemporary prose (both in terms of content and language).
-I’m particularly interested in the works of Sibylle Berg, Judith Hermann, Marlen Haushofer, Peter Handke and Juli Zeh.
-Through their works and the lens of psychoanalyses, affect and the aesthetics, I wish to explore topics like ‘collective meaning making’, true connection and belonging, disobedience and absurdity, the meaning of sanity, the common and authenticity and the psychic cost of culture.
-Ultimately, my research is about finding ways of redefining normativity and reconnecting with the essential.
+My research focuses on social deviance, exclusion, and isolation within contemporary German-language prose in the context of neoliberal times.
+In particular, I am interested in the works of Sibylle Berg, Judith Hermann, and Marlen Haushofer.
+Through their works and the lenses of psychoanalyses and affect studies, I explore topics like ‘collective meaning making’, connection and belonging, disobedience and queerness/ambiguity, the meaning of sanity/ normativity, and the psychic costs of culture.
+Ultimately, my research investigates the effects of the neoliberal promise (which includes, for instance, cultural and political practices of conformity and administration) on an authentic sense of self, the forming of interpersonal connections, and perceiving someone as “deviant”.